davidmaziva01/url-shortener-php/README.md

 ## Usage

 The `index.php` file serves as the main entry point for handling requests for shortened URLs.
 Upon receiving a request, the script redirects the user to the corresponding long URL.
-If the request is empty, the script gracefully directs the user to the default page, providing a smooth browsing experience.
+If the request is empty, the script directs the user to the default page, providing a smooth browsing experience.

 A similar implementation is available [here](https://adly.co.zw).